 - 1. County office staff should also review the actual bargaining unit agreement to ensure that all potential costs and/or savings are identified in the disclosure document and updated multiyear projections.
 Questions should be asked of the district CBO if the financial impact is unclear or if it doesn't identify how the district will continue to maintain fiscal solvency in all years. - a.
 Any time a contract is reopened with an impact on "any area of the existing contract", financial or nonfinancial, a disclosure or "sun-shining" of the proposed agreement must be made.
-If the only change is nonfinancial and in language only, the disclosure still must be made, however the district may just describe the changes in the appropriate sections and indicate "NA" in the financial sections. - 2.
+If the only change is nonfinancial and in language only, the disclosure still must be made; however, the district may just describe the changes in the appropriate sections and indicate "NA" in the financial sections. - 2.
 Validate that the district is also correctly addressing any ongoing fiscal impacts, or restoring expenditure costs in subsequent fiscal years if the agreement is limited to one fiscal year, or showing compounding of expenditure costs in subsequent fiscal years if the increase is ongoing. - 3.
 Validate any potential impacts of restoration language that could be included in the agreement and the basis for restoration of identified salary or benefit reductions. - E. If county office staff determine that the settlement will adversely affect the district's financial position, they should immediately contact the district's chief business official to discuss the details of the concerns. - 1.
 This could also result in correspondence sent to the district superintendent and governing board expressing the concerns the county office has identified. - F. In some instances, the county superintendent may need to take action under Education Code Section 42127.6. - 1.
-This code section allows the county superintendent to take action at any time during the fiscal year if the county office determines that a school district may be unable to meet its financial obligations for the current or subsequent two years. - G. For districts with a qualified or negative interim report certification, the county office staff must review the proposed settlement prior to its ratification and notify the school district, the county board of education, the district superintendent, the governing board of the district, and each parent and teacher organization of the district if, in their opinion, the agreement would endanger the district's fiscal well-being. - IV.
+This code section allows the county superintendent to take action at any time during the fiscal year if the county office determines that a school district may be unable to meet its financial obligations for the current or subsequent two years. - G. For districts with a qualified or negative interim report certification, the county office staff must review the proposed settlement prior to its ratification and notify the school district, the county board of education, the district superintendent, the governing board of the district, and each parent and teacher organization of the district if, in their opinion, the agreement would endanger the district's fiscal well-being.

+IV.
 Many county offices have developed electronic versions of the Public Disclosure of Collective Bargaining Agreements for use by their districts.
-The examples following are available in Microsoft Excel format on the following COEs' websites:
+Samples from some county offices are listed and linked to below:

-Example 1 - San Bernardino COE
+Example 1 - San Bernardino COE (Excel file)

-Example 2 - Orange COE
+Example 2 - El Dorado COE (Excel file)

-Example 3 - Humboldt COE
+Example 3 - Los Angeles COE: